 - In a stand-up mixer fitted with a paddle attachment, mix butter and sugar on medium speed for 3-4 minutes or until pale and fluffy.

 - Add vinegar and mix just until combined.
 Add the egg just until combined.
 Scrape down sides of mixing bowl.
 Add vanilla and red food coloring and combine.

-- To the butter mixture, add half the flour, cocoa, cornstarch, baking powder and salt.
+- To the butter mixture, add half the flour, cocoa, cornstarch, baking powder, and salt.
 Mix on low until just combined.
 Scrape down the sides and the bottom of the mixing bowl.
 I took the paddle off to really dig down to the bottom.
-Add the rest of the flour and mix until everything is incorporate.
+Add the rest of the flour and mix until everything is incorporated.
 Mix in the White Chocolate Chips.

 - Roll dough into ping pong ball sized balls and place on prepared cookie sheets 2 inches apart.
 I did not flatten them.